 Idempotent capabilities guarantee that repeated invocations are safe.
 If idempotency isn’t implemented, repeated invocations of the same message can have different results, potentially resulting in data integrity issues.
 Potential issues include the creation of duplicate records or duplicate processing of transactions.

 It’s important to ensure that the remote procedure being called is idempotent.
-If the call is made by user interface, we need to take care of idempotency at the integration layer especially if there is no guarantee that Salesforce only calls one time.
+If the call is made by the user interface, handle idempotency at the integration layer especially if there is no guarantee that Salesforce will only invoke the call once.

 The most typical method of building an idempotent receiver is for it to track duplicates based on unique message identifiers sent by the consumer.
 Apex web service or REST calls must be customized to send a unique message ID.